WitsHPC/HPC-InterestGroup/tutorials/202302/shell_v2/Extra-Tut.md

 ```

 5. **Find the Number:**
    - After running the previous command, you'll find an error that does not look like the others.
-Make a note of this number. **XXXX XX XXX XXXX XX XXXXX**
+Make a note of this code. **XXXX XX XXX XXXX XX XXXXX**

 6. **Update the Message:**
    - Change your directory to `src`: